algo7/TripAdvisor-Review-Scraper/scraper/README.md

 curl -X POST -H "Content-Type: application/json" --data '{ "query": "{ reviews(id: 822288866) { id rating title text} }" }' http://localhost:8080/graphql
 ```

+For using this **experimental** feature, you need to set the `FILETYPE` environment variable to `graphql` and the `PORT` environment variable to the port you want the API to listen on.
+The default port is `8080`.